pith. sign in

 Referee Report

 Summary.
-The paper describes an implementation of the biset category of finite groups inside the CAP package for algorithmic category theory.
-Biset composition is realized as Kleisli composition for a biadjunction monad whose underlying construction uses the universal property of the coequalizer completion of a one-object groupoid; this universal property is implemented via a nontrivial application of the Schreier-Sims orbit algorithm.
+The manuscript presents an implementation of the biset category of finite groups in the CAP software as a tower of standard categorical constructions.
+Biset composition is realized as composition in the Kleisli category of a biadjunction monad whose universal property derives from the coequalizer completion of a group viewed as a one-object groupoid; this is claimed to supply a categorical interpretation of the Schreier-Sims orbit algorithm, with the implementation relying on every aspect of the algorithm.

 Simulated Author's Rebuttal